dfranx/shadered-docs/source/debugger.rst

 ******************************************
 To start the pixel shader debugger, press the play button next to the color in the pixel inspect window.
 To start the vertex shader debugger, press the play button next to the vertex that you want to debug.
+To start the geometry shader debugger, press the play button next to the `"Geometry Shader"` label in the `"Pixel Insepct"` window.

 To start the compute shader debugger, either click on the play button next to the suggestion or right click on the ComputePass object |rarr| select